 Element Payment structure Description Governance Base salary and allowances 100% in cash (monthly) Base salary is set individually based on the Group's functional model comprising ten function levels, each of which represents an increasing degree of job complexity.
 Salary bands are assigned to each function level which define the target base salary range for jobs assigned to the respective function level concerned.
 Individual salaries are then determined in accordance with these salary bands taking market benchmarks into account.
 Group employees are eligible for allowances based on rank, function level and their location of employment.
 Provides an appropriate level of income by function at market rates while permitting the Group to operate a fully flexible policy for variable compensation.
-Short-term variable compensation 100% in cash or partially deferred into cash- and share-based awards Individual variable compensation amounts depend on the formal yearend assessment of performance against a range of quantitative and qualitative objectives (e.g. adherence to compliance and regulatory standards and to the Group policies, core values and procedures) as well as skills, expertise, and conduct and value behaviours.
+Short-term variable compensation 100% in cash or partially deferred into cash- and share-based awards Individual variable compensation amounts depend on the formal year- end assessment of performance against a range of quantitative and qualitative objectives (e.g. adherence to compliance and regulatory standards and to the Group policies, core values and procedures) as well as skills, expertise, and conduct and value behaviours.
 In addition to the plans offered to the members of Senior Management (as described previously), Julius Baer also offers equity- and cash-based deferred plans to members of the global staff population.
 Participation in these plans depends on various factors such as function level, overall variable compensation and/or nomination for participation in the relevant plan on an annual basis.
 In general the deferral structure is the following: • Variable compensation below the annual deferral threshold: 100% immediate cash payment • Variable compensation at or above the annual deferral threshold: deferral applies to the full variable compensation amount (based on the same linear deferral scale and rates applicable to Senior Management).
 Deferred awards are subject to 3-year pro rata vesting with service-based vesting, malus and clawback provisions.
-The deferral structure results in a typical maximum deferral of the following: • 50% of immediate cash (subject to the Variable Compensation Cash Cap of CHF 1.5 million) • 25% deferred cash (Deferred Cash Plan [DCP]) • 25% deferred equity (Premium Share Plan [PSP]) plus a premium share component equal to one-third of the granted PSP As from 2019, if the Variable Compensation Cash Cap is reached, all amounts in excess of the cash cap are included as part of the overall deferral amount and are equally allocated under the DCP and PSP.
-In line with market practice, the Group's balanced variable compensation scheme targets deferral for the more senior and/or high-performing members of staff and provides immediate cash to the remainder.
+The deferral structure results in a typical maximum deferral of the following: • 50% of immediate cash (subject to the Variable Compensation Cash Cap of CHF 1.5 million) • 25% deferred cash (Deferred Cash Plan [DCP]) • 25% deferred equity (Premium Share Plan [PSP]) plus a premium share component equal to one-third of the granted PSP In line with market practice, the Group's balanced variable compensation scheme targets deferral for the more senior and/or high-performing members of staff and provides immediate cash to the remainder.
 For eligible staff members, the deferral programme serves as a retention mechanism, promotes long-term orientation allowing for clawback (including the same provisions as noted in the DBP) and aligns compensation with shareholders' interests.
-The Variable Compensation Cash Cap (new in 2019) augments the deferral programme and increases the overall deferral for the Group's highest earners.
+The Variable Compensation Cash Cap augments the deferral programme and increases the overall deferral for the Group's highest earners.
 Pension and other benefits Julius Baer offers competitive and market-appropriate pension and benefit programmes throughout its global offices.
 All programmes are in compliance with rules and regulations of the country in which they operate.
 Other compensation Benefits and other compensation arrangements are offered globally by Group entities based on the prevailing market practices and the local rules and regulations.